FortiShield/fortishield-dashboard-plugins/docker/README.md

     The more resources the better ☺

-5. Save the path to the Wazuh App code as an environment variable, by exporting this path on your `.bashrc`, `.zhsrc` or similar.
+5. Save the path to the Fortishield App code as an environment variable, by exporting this path on your `.bashrc`, `.zhsrc` or similar.

     ```bash
     # ./bashrc
-    export WZ_HOME=~/your/path/to/wazuh_kibana_app/plugins
+    export WZ_HOME=~/your/path/to/fortishield_kibana_app/plugins
     ```

     Save and re-login or restart your terminal to apply the changes.
 Test that the variable has been set with: